KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 <list-of-symbols-replaced_>`_ in the template files
 with their particular values in the model at hand.
-Usually, only :code:`KPP_ROOT` and :code:`KPP_REAL` are needed because the other values can also be obtained via the variables listed in the :ref:`List of inline types` table.
+Usually, only :code:`KPP_ROOT` and :code:`KPP_REAL` are needed because the other values can also be obtained via the variables listed in :ref:`table-inl-type`.

 :code:`KPP_REAL` is replaced by the appropriate single or double precision declaration  type.
 Depending on the target language KPP will